Last Updated on April 28, 2022 by Admin

 - Set the work program and target milestones for each phase based on the project plan.

 - Monitor critical activities based on the project schedule and advise project management.
 Prepares and

 - Submit updated work program and cash flow curve showing actual progress and identify areas of

-- Weakness and establishes means and methods for recovery, if any, as well as new critical activities.
+- Weakness and establish means and methods for recovery, if any, and new critical activities.